AlejandroPerezB2B/Syncbeateyeeg/README.md

 5.- IC_manual_rejection()  <br />

-This function manually rejects components that account for non-brain activity.
+This function visually presents independent components, and manually rejects components that account for non-brain activity.  <br />

-Output from this script is the *_ICremov.set
+Input files are the "EEG_0XX.set" files obtained from the "preprocHeartEyeEEG.m" function (which conducted automatic ICA labeling) above.

+Output files are "0XX_ICremov.set" and "0XX_ICremov.fdt" files (which contain new datasets after component removal) under the participant number folder.

 **Notes**